ImperialBower/pkcore/README.md

                       * VERY IMPORTANT DANGER DANGER WILL ROBINSON
                         * Commit before you do a major, structural refactoring!!!
                           * For now, we will have a private pof generic injection for game.
 Later on we may want to get fancier.
                           * NOTE: for now, I am playing without a unit test net.
 I am using the flow of the repl guide me.
 Later on, when I am done I will harden the code with tests, but for now we freefall.
 Weeeee!!!!
+                    * OK, now let's clippy this MFer.
+                      * There are few greater highs for me then deleting code after a refactoring.
+Deleting code is the highest calling of a programmer.
+Learn to treasure these moments.
+This is the way.
+                        * Deleting Game.case_seven()
+                        *